e10jon/coderintros/readme.md

 ## Look, I just want a profile on coderintros.com

 No problem!
-Head on over to [our suggestions page](https://coderintros.com/suggest/).
+Head on over to [our suggestion page](https://coderintros.com/suggest/).
 No shame in suggesting yourself, I promise.

 ## How to run locally